jdotrjs/phaser3-hadoken/README.md

 manages input.
 You tell it what an input "means" to your game + what sequence of inputs constitute a special move and Hadoken will tell you when those things happen.
 It's worth noting here that "input" can be anything.
-At launch time it ships with an understanding of how to read Keyboard input and will be getting improved gamepad support shortly.
+At launch time it ships with an understanding of how to read Keyboard and Gamepad input.

+> _Terminology_: For better or worse I refer to things that your game cares
+> about as "Semantic Input" pretty much throughout this doc and in many places
+> within the codebase.
+I do this because it's makes a clear separation between
+> "something happened on a controller" and "something the game cares about."
+> This approcah is useful if you wish to support multiple inputs but only deal
+> with understanding the difference in a single part of your codebase.

 The data flow for an input is: